-A year on from the 2017 three-way merger between CMS Cameron McKenna, Nabarro and Olswang, and the combined megafirm CMS seems to be developing quite nicely.
+Two years on from the 2017 three-way merger between CMS Cameron McKenna, Nabarro and Olswang, and the combined megafirm CMS seems to be developing quite nicely.
 The biggest ever UK legal tie-up by lawyer numbers brings together the scale and quality of CMS Cameron McKenna, the strength particularly in real estate of Nabarro and the media law cool of Olswang — and oozes potential.

 Training is “excellent and hands-on”, with “legacy Olswang IP certainly living up to its reputation”, and Nabarro property seats and CMS corporate seats also highly-rated.
 The work is extremely varied, and reflects the firm’s strengths across areas as diverse as oil & gas, media and finance. “[There is a] huge range of work including some menial tasks, but overall fairly stimulating,” one rookie tells us.

-Gripes that we encountered last year about some of the trainees remaining grouped around their old firms are notably absent in the comments to this year’s survey.
-Instead we are told that the “culture is quite cohesive” and that “we all go for lunch and tea breaks together and everyone (at all levels) are receptive to questions (no matter how silly).”
+Gripes that we encountered previously about some of the trainees remaining grouped around their old firms are again notably absent in the comments to this year’s survey.
+Instead we are told that the “culture is quite cohesive” and that “we all go for lunch and tea breaks together and everyone (at all levels) are receptive to questions (no matter how silly)”.
 But like most trainee intakes, CMS is no utopia.
 Beware of “competitive” peers who sometimes behave “in a passive aggressive manner”.
 Partners are the usual mix of friendly and frosty (depending on how stressed they are), with “most of them very approachable”.

 Overall this is a place with a nice vibe, as reflected in the buoyant trainee social scene.
 There are “lots of drinks” and the popular ‘CMS Football World Cup’ (for boys and girls) is “on a different level — incredible fun and best thing about the firm.”

 The firm also has one of the largest reaches across the UK, with seven regional offices in England and Scotland.
 Trainees are split between them, although the majority are in London.
-Sheffield has particular significance to the firm, as it was Nabarro’s original base, while CMS’s Scottish offices come from its 2014 takeover of Dundas & Wilson, previously one of the biggest firms in the country.
-Bristol, Reading, Manchester and a second London office in Mayfair that focuses in private client work form a total of nine UK offices.
+Sheffield has particular significance to the firm, as it was Nabarro’s original base, while CMS’ Scottish offices come from its 2014 takeover of Dundas & Wilson, previously one of the biggest firms in the country.
+Bristol, Reading, Manchester and a second London office in Mayfair that focuses on private client work form a total of nine UK offices.

-There can be a fair bit of travel between them, which is where some of CMS’s best perks kick in.
+There can be a fair bit of travel between them, which is where some of CMS’ best perks kick in.
 They include business class travel for certain journeys, most flights to London City rather than harder to reach airports and regular five-star hotel stays with breakfasts and lunches.